- More than 61% of jobs pay less than $33,250 per year

 Collier County’s Community and Human Services (CHS) Division is a vast operation that addresses housing affordability and social services.
 The housing operation of the division seeks to support the county’s Housing Element of the Growth Management Plan, of which the goal is to create an adequate supply of decent, safe and attainable housing for all residents of Collier County.
 Through grants, CHS provides families and individuals with a variety of housing options while also offering special incentives to developers.

-CHS works collaboratively with non-profit groups, governmental agencies and public-private coalitions to coordinate activities and effectively leverage resources available to the community in order to increase the supply of affordable housing countywide through management of the County’s Affordable Housing Trust Fund.
+CHS works collaboratively with non-profit groups, governmental agencies and public-private coalitions to coordinate activities and effectively leverage resources available to the community in order to increase the supply of affordable housing countywide through management of the County’s Local Housing Trust Fund.